-The Council did not receive any further loans from Welsh Government during 2022/23.
-From loans received in previous years there remains a balance of £886k across two schemes to be repaid in the future.
+The Council did not receive any further loans from Welsh Government during 2023/24.
+During 2023/24 the council repaid £80k to Welsh Government leaving £806k within a single scheme to be repaid in the future.
 Although these have been called grants, they have been treated as loans within the Balance Sheet due to the need to pay them back within 5-15 years.
 These loans are included in the Other columns in the table above.